chetansomana/chetansomana/resume.md

     </u>
 </p>
 <p>
-    Seasoned ASIC Verification Engineer with 2+ years of experience.
+    Seasoned ASIC Verification Engineer with 2+ years of experience in automotive pmic, protocols like I2C, QSPI, AXI4 Lite, Dual port memory.
 I thrive in fast-paced environments where work culture and creativity are paramount.
-    Aware of RTL to GDS II flow.
+Aware of RTL2GDSII flow.
     Excellent coding / debugging skills in SV, UVM using the tool interactive debugger.
-Good knowledge in digital  electronics, data structures, scripting.
+    Good knowledge in digital electronics, data structures, scripting and OOPS.
 </p>
 <p>
     _________________________________________________________________________________________